hungvu193/hungvu193/README.md

 ### Hi there 👋, I'm Hans

-🔭 I’m currently working on React Native.
+🔭 I’m currently working on React Native and Flutter.

 🌱 I’m currently learning backend with Nestjs.